 Whether you are a business owner or an IT professional, you are keenly aware of the critical importance of a reliable and cost-effective IT infrastructure.
-However, in today's fast-paced and competitive market, you may not have the time and resources needed to effectively implement and maintain data hosting solutions that are 100% in-house.
+However, in today's fast-paced and competitive market, you may not have the time and resources needed to implement and maintain data hosting solutions 100% in-house effectively.
 If that is the case, what options are available to you?
 Hosted and Cloud services are two enterprise solutions that can provide significant benefits to your company.

 What are the Differences?